Arrhythmiagamer23/SonicReMix.github.io/README.md

-# SonicGalactic.github.io
+# SonicRemix.github.io

-this is the site ever
+Welcome to the next level